donejs/deploy/README.md

 A service that is marked as default is loaded when no argument is provided to the `donejs deploy` command.
 If there are multiple objects with `default` properties that are true, the first one is loaded.

-Here is how a service is selected:
-1. If a service is provided as a command line argument, look it up as a property on the `services` object.
-	1. If the property exists, use that property's value.
-	2. If the property does not exist, assume that no argument was provided on the command line.
-2. If no service argument is provided on the command line.
-	1. Gather all services where the property `default` is `true`.
-		1. If there is only one object, use that object.
-		2. If there is more than one object, use the first object.
-		3. If there are no objects with a `default` property with a value of `true`.
-			1. Use the first service object in `package.deploy.services`.

 ### S3 Configuration Options
 > `services.<service name>.bucket` *{String}*

 The name of the S3 bucket.
 If one is not created on S3, a bucket will be created with the name provided.
+If this property is not provided the value of the `name` property in `package.json` is used as default.

 > `services.<service name>.configPath` *{String}*